Good Witch (TV series): Production

-The series is filmed in Toronto, Ontario, primarily at Cinespace Film Studios' Kipling Avenue facility.
 However, season six had the cast and crew travel to Cambridge, Ontario, to film some pivotal scenes.

 As producer Orly Adelson was president of ITV Studios America in 2014, ITV agreed to become the franchise's TV series distributor outside of North America.

 Reception

 In May 2017, the show placed second for four straight weeks, behind AMC’s Breaking Bad spin-off, Better Call Saul.
 In 2017, Mike Hale of The New York Times noted that the series has been "ignored by critics and never nominated for an Emmy or a Golden Globe (or any other major television award in the United States)."
 Hale continued to explain that the "Good Witch, averaging more than 2.5 million viewers on Sunday nights on the Hallmark Channel, consistently beat more talked-about shows such as Fargo, The Americans, Silicon Valley, Veep, and Pretty Little Liars."
 Hale called the series "a gentle, sentimental primetime fable set in an idealized Middle American small city (not an angsty suburb), is the show you find your parents or grandparents watching when you come home for a visit."

 In 2019, the show was one of the network's most popular original series, and the Good Witch closed its season five in first place among household ratings on Sundays.
 The success of the series lifted the Hallmark Channel to be the highest-rated and most-watched cable network on the weekends.
 In July 2019, Deadline reported that Hallmark Channel renewed the series for a sixth season, and Bailee Madison would be leaving the show.
 Deadline wrote that "Madison has been on Good Witch series since it launched in 2015, so her exit is bittersweet and emotional."